Maryland Residential Care Service Caregivers - Orientation Training

 Course Description

 Person Centered Dementia Care is an essential course for caregiving staff who work with individuals living with dementia.
-The course focuses on understanding the unique experiences and needs of people with dementia and emphasizes the importance of providing person-centered care.
+The course focuses on understanding the unique experiences and needs of people with dementia and emphasizes the importance of providing person-centered care and developing person-centered care plans.
 This approach respects and values the individuality of each person, taking into account their preferences, abilities, and life history.
 By adopting person-centered care strategies, caregivers can enhance the quality of life for those living with dementia and support their dignity, autonomy, and well-being.

 Course Topics